yorickdewid/VLGPortal/readme.md

 ### Basic Usage

 The application is now able to authenticate users.
-You will need two routes: one for redirecting the user to the RotterdamPortal, and another for receiving the callback from the provider after authentication.
+You will need two routes: one for redirecting the user to the Rotterdam-VLG Portal, and another for receiving the callback from the provider after authentication.
 For example:

 ```php
     Route::get('auth', 'AuthController@redirectToProvider');